rifx-online/rifx.online/src/content/homepage/english/-index.md

 ---
 # Banner
 banner:
-  title: "The Ultimate AI API Aggregation Platform"
+  title: "The Ultimate AI API Platform for Reliable Access to 200+ LLMs."
-  content: "a platform that integrates various AI services with a unified API interface.
-Whether you need natural language processing, image recognition, we make it easy for you to focus on innovation."
+  content: "A platform that integrates various AI services with a unified API interface, allowing you to easily access any LLM with a single endpoint while managing fallbacks, load balancing, retries, and caching."
   image: "/images/banner.png"
   button:
     enable: true